amohapatra3/course-enroll-app/README.md

    - Click **Add subsection to cart** to add a specific course subsection to the cart.

 3. You will now be able to see course information on the right hand side of the page.
-This list of information represents your cart, and it will reflect the button(s) you clicked.
+This list of information represents the cart, and it will reflect the button(s) you clicked.
 New additions will append to the end of the list.

+---

 ### Removing from cart

 Click **Remove from cart** to remove courses from the cart.

+---

 ### Stopping the application

-Closing the `localhost:3000` browser tab will not stop the application.
+Simply closing the `localhost:3000` browser tab will not stop the application.

 Open **terminal** and press <kbd>Control+C</kbd> to stop the application from running.

-Return to your browser and close the `localhost:3000` tab after stopping the application.
+Return to your browser and close the `localhost:3000` tab **after** stopping the application.